MPh-py/MPh/docs/demonstrations.md

 ```

 The division operator is the Swiss army knife for accessing nodes in
 the model tree.
 It even works with `client` as root.
-With the above
+Within that last
 example, the following notations
 ```python
 client/'block of ice'/'geometries'/'geometry'/'ice block'